foodfight/showz/whats-cookin/episode_22.md

 -------------
 **N**

 Do you know someone who needs help getting started with Chef?
 Opscode is offering the Chef Introductory Workshop in Seattle on August 6th and we've got a free pass for one lucky listener!
 Head over to http://foodfightshow.org and leave a comment on this episode's page or send an email to info@foodfightshow.org letting us know that you're interested in attending the class.
 We'll randomly select and announce a "winner" on July 25th.
-Also, be sure to use the promo code "FOODFIGHT" (in all caps) to save 10% on your registration.
+Also, be sure to use the promo code "FOODFIGHT" (in all caps) to save 10% on your registration for this and other Opscode Workshops.

 On to the show...